 - Embezzlement: Detailed in 18 U.S.C.
 Chapter 31 “Embezzlement and Theft”

 - Extortion: Detailed in 18 U.S.C.
 Chapter 41 and § 872 “Extortion and Threats” and “Extortion by Officers or Employees of the United States”

 - Insider Trading: Detailed in 15 U.S.C. § 78u-1 “Civil Penalties for Insider Trading”

 Contact Okabe & Haushalter Today!

 If you or someone you know is facing any white collar crime related investigation, your future is at stake.
 Your reputation and freedom will rely on your ability to hastily procure legal representation from a firm known for their ability to litigate in and out of a courtroom.
-Here, at our office, the legal team has years of intimate experience with the law and has been named a Los Angeles Magazine Super Lawyers for six consecutive years, from 2005 to 2010.
+Here, at our office, the Los Angeles white collar crime attorney has years of intimate experience with the law and has been named a Los Angeles Magazine Super Lawyers for six consecutive years, from 2005 to 2010.